sam-eah/nuxtspa-firebase/README.md

 # nuxt-spa

-The easiest way to create and deploy to firebase a nuxt app
+The easiest way to create and deploy to firebase a nuxt app in spa mode (single page application)

 # Requirements
 - A Firebase project